microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-update-policyviolation.md

 ## Request body

-In the request body, supply a JSON representation of the [chatMessage](../resources/chatMessage.md) object.
-Only the **policyViolation** property can be updated.
+In the request body, supply a JSON representation of a [chatMessage](../resources/chatMessage.md) object, specifying only the **policyViolation** property.

 ## Response